-On the federal level, India implemented two major renewable energy-related policies.
-The 'strategic plan for new and renewable energy' provides a broader framework while the 'solar mission' contains capacity targets for renewables.
-By 2017: 27.3 GW wind, 4 GW solar, 5 GW biomass and 5 GW other renewables, and for 2022 they are 38.5 GW wind, 20 GW solar, 7.3 GW biomass and 6.6 GW other renewables.
+On the federal level, India has implemented two major renewable energy-related policies.
+The 'Strategic Plan for New and Renewable Energy' provides a broader framework.
+The 'National Solar Mission' contains capacity targets for renewables.
+By 2017: 27.3 GW wind, 4 GW solar, 5 GW biomass and 5 GW other renewables, and by 2022: 38.5 GW wind, 20 GW solar, 7.3 GW biomass and 6.6 GW other renewables.
 (Planning Commission Government of India, 2011).
 In November 2014, the government announced plans to increase the solar ambition to 100 GW installed capacity by 2022 but official legislation does not reflect this target yet and it would only have a small effect on emissions under current policy projections.

-In addition, biofuel legislation sets a target of 20% blending of ethanol and biodiesel in 2017.
+Biofuel legislation sets a target of 20% blending of ethanol and biodiesel in 2017.

 Government of India (2010).
 India's pledge to the Copenhagen Accord.
 Compiled in: Compilation of information on nationally appropriate mitigation actions to be implemented by Parties not included in Annex I to the Convention, UNFCCC (2011)

 Government of India (2008).
 National Action Plan on Climate Change.
 New Delhi: Government of India, Prime Minister's Council on Climate Change